muziejus/javascripting-english-major/0-introduction.md

 choosing,
 * consider means by which you can present the topic to a public larger than the class,
-* write HTML and JavaScript,
+* write JavaScript, HTML, Markdown, and CSS,
 * use Atom as a development environment for your project,
 * create and manipulate Leaflet maps,
 * manage GeoJSON data,
 * use Git to keep track of your project, and
-* think about your literary study as a process that changes over time, leading to a project.
+* think about your literary study as a process that changes over time.

 <section id="prerequisites">

-## What Are the Prerequisites?
+## What are the prerequisites?

 If you’re on this website, you’ve got most of the prerequisites covered, as it implies that you have a web browser and the desire to learn.